 Pulmonary Hypertension Treatment Options

 Traditionally, pulmonary hypertension carries a very poor prognosis.
-But the good news is that over the last five or 10 years, there have been many advances in newer therapies and medications that have improved both survival and quality of life.
+But the good news there have been many advances in newer therapies and medications that have improved both survival and quality of life.

 Treatment options can include oxygen therapy and medications to help the heart pump better or relax the muscles in the walls of the blood vessels.
 Other beneficial treatments may include oral or inhaled medicines and infusion therapy to deliver appropriate medicine continuously through their vein.
-Children may also require surgery such as a lung transplant or atrial septostomy, a surgical procedure that creates a communication between the right and left atria and relieves pressure on the right side of the heart.
+Children may also require surgery such as a lung transplant or atrial septostomy, a surgical procedure that is intended to improve communications between the right and left atria and to relieve pressure on the right side of the heart.

-The Pulmonary Hypertension Center at the Children's Hospital of Michigan is also involved in cutting edge research.
-Click here for further information on cardiac research at the Children’s Hospital of Michigan including information on pulmonary hypertension research.
+The staff of the Pulmonary Hypertension Center actively participate in research studies that assist in the standard of care patients receive.
+Get more information on cardiac research at the Children’s Hospital of Michigan including information on pulmonary hypertension research.